 What’s interesting is that when pressed, many pro-life activists will say they don’t believe women should actually be jailed for seeking abortions, they just want to stop abortions from happening and don’t know of a better way to do so.
-There’s a real opportunity here to educate them about the fact that the most effective way to reduce abortion isn’t to make it illegal, it’s to make it unnecessary by reducing unplanned pregnancies and removing economic coercion from the equation.
+In point of fact, the data shows that criminalizing abortion does not significantly impact abortion rates, it just makes the most abortion far more dangerous by pushing it into unlicensed underground clinics.
+In point of fact, the single most effective way to reduce abortion isn’t to make it illegal, it’s to make it unnecessary by reducing unplanned pregnancies and removing economic coercion from the equation.
+That’s something progressives and conservatives should both support.

 Countries that have strong social safety nets and easily accessible contraception have the lowest abortion rates, even though in virtually all of those countries abortion is free and easily accessible.
 That shouldn’t surprise anyone, the leading cause that women cite when seeking abortion services in the US is economic insecurity (~ 40% of cases).
 Making the pill available without a prescription (as it is in most of the world) and funding robust welfare programs is the single most effective way to reduce abortion rates.